FFFiend/PyJac-Coin-Drop/README.md

 ### Prompt

-> NOTE: The secondary prompts are tentative right now, we might eventually remove them entirely or add more depending on how the project goes.

 Our main prompt is "Simulate a coin drop in a pond".
-The project also incorporates aspects of some other prompts:
-- Write a program that has an element of randomness in it.
-- Simulate a random walk to explain a natural phenomena

 ### Design